My books, wherever they reach,

 Date Taken: December 6th 2021

-This pencil drawing is also unknown.
-It was only acquired in the 1990s by a Munich collector from the estate of Melchior Lechter in Capri, and in November 2021 went from Hunsrück to an auction.
-From there it then went back again to its place of origin, Berlin, where it is now accessible to a larger audience for the first time.
+This pencil drawing was likely unknown until now.
+Acquired in the 1990s by a Munich collector from Melchior Lechter's estate in Capri, it was auctioned from the Hunsrück in November 2021 and has since returned to its place of origin in Berlin, where it is now accessible to a larger audience for the first time.
 The name of the drawing has not been passed on, and the one given here is only intended to state the obvious without any further interpretation.

 Note: Four spots were subsequently retouched in this reproduction, all outside the pencil frame.
 The brown spots are mold stains in the paper.
-Here the original for comparison.
+(The compressed folder available for download also contains the unretouched version.)

 Dimensions: 60 x 90